Analyze your statement

 Cons

-Free tier limited to 3 pages/month
+Free tier limited to 1 analysis/month

 US-focused (though works globally)